| Factor | Assessment |

 Port-au-Prince

 Port-au-Prince is the primary entry point and operations hub for most foreign nationals in Haiti.
 Security infrastructure is concentrated here, with international hotels, embassies, and medical facilities.
-Standard urban precautions apply — avoid displaying wealth, use reputable transportation, and maintain awareness of your surroundings.
+Standard urban precautions are insufficient here.
+Armed security escorts and armored vehicles are required for any movement.

 Cap-Haitien